Location:

 Notes:

-The size of the cell to be allocated from the current thread's heap.
+The resulting size of the allocated cell may be rounded up

 static TAny* Adjust(TAny* aCell,TInt anOffset,TInt aDelta);